 Physical symptoms of FTD, such as problems swallowing or moving, may need careful management.
 You may be offered physiotherapy to help with these symptoms.

 Speak to your doctor about referral onto these therapists.

 Non-drug treatments for FTD

-There are several types of cognitive therapy that may benefit people with dementia.
+There are several types of cognitive therapy that may benefit people with frontotemporal dementia.
 Cognitive skills can be described as thinking skills, and cognition is a word used to describe thought processes.